onnx/onnxmltools/onnxmltools/convert/README.md

 The compiling process generates all necessary information for every single operator's conversion.
 Once a topology is compiled, the subsequent conversions can happen independently and in parallel.

-### Variable Types and Shape Inference
+### Shape Inference

-Every `Variable` object has a type field (i.e., a member variable in C++).
-Allowed `type` values such as `FloatTensorType` and `Int64TensorType` are defined in `onnxmltools.convert.common.data_types`.
-For each variable, its `type` contains its shape information.
-To access the shape of a variable, `x`, you can do `x.type.shape`, which returns a list of integers and strings.
-Note that the only allowed string is `'None'`, which stands for a variable-length coordinate.

-Our shape inference is a sequence of functions calls.
+Our shape inference is a sequence of function calls.
 Each call takes one `Operator` as the only input argument and calculate the `type` (including `type`'s `shape` field) fields of all its output variables.
 Of course, a shape calculator is called only if all its input variables have been initialized or produced by some other operators.

-The shape mapping from Core ML to our IR follows the following rules.
+The shape mapping from Core ML to our IR obeys the following rules.

 * Core ML's `[C, H, W]` is mapped to `[N, C, H, W]`
 * Core ML's `[C]` is mapped to `[N, C]`
 * Core ML's `[S, C]` is mapped to `[N, C]`
 * Core ML's `[S, C, H, W]` is mapped to `[N, C, H, W]`
-* Core ML's scalar shape (e.g., `Int64Type`) is mapped to `[1, 1]`
+* Core ML's scalar shape (e.g., `Int64Type`) is mapped to `[1, 1]` because they are all kind of features of an example.

+Notice that the compiler can overwrite those rules at some stages like shape inference.
+An example is the label shape of a classifier.
+One may expect that its shape is `[1, 1].` Nevertheless, our shape inference may change it to `[1]`.
+The major reason is that the current definition of ZipMap, the operator used to generate the predicted probabilities, does not support batch size greater than one.

-Core ML's batch size, `N-axis`, is ignored because it's is not related to graph structure.
+Core ML's batch size, `N-axis`, is ignored because it's is not related to graph structures.
 In fact, ONNX's batch size is rather equivalent to sequence axis in Core ML.
 By default, we use `N=1` for traditional machine learning models and `N='None'` for neural networks.
 To overwrite our default types, user can provide `initial_types` when calling `convert(...)` defined in `onnxmltools.convert.coreml.convert.py`.
 All Core ML's shape calculations are derived from [this document](https://apple.github.io/coremltools/coremlspecification/index.html) specifically for our type system.
 Some more details about Core ML neural network operator can be found at this [page](https://github.com/apple/coremltools/blob/master/mlmodel/format/NeuralNetwork.proto)

 For scikit-learn, user may need to specify the input types for their models.
 In general, we expect `[1, C]` if the input is feature vector.